-- (1) maintaining or strengthening business relationships with the Company in which shares are held; - (2) maintaining or strengthening cooperative relationships for the promotion of alliance operations; or - (3) coordination for efficient construction work, etc., - the Group classifies such investments as strategic shareholdings.
-Investments made for other purposes are classified as pure investments. - 2.
-Method of examining the policy on cross-shareholdings and the rationality of shareholdings, and details of examination on whether the holding of specific shares is appropriate by the Board of Directors, etc. - (1) Policy on holding shares
+- (1) maintaining or strengthening business relationships with the Company in which shares are held; - (2) maintaining or strengthening cooperative relationships for the promotion of alliance operations; or - (3) coordination for efficient construction work, etc.,

+- 2. Method of examining the policy on cross-shareholdings and the rationality of shareholdings, and details of examination on whether the holding of specific shares is appropriate by the Board of Directors, etc. - (1) Policy on holding shares